VelislavKarastoychev/euriklis-quadprog/README.md

 # Dependencies

 The package does not use any dependencies and is implemented without using of classes, methods and additional packages/functions.
+This pattern implementation was preferred because of the simplicity and time efficiency, which is crucial for this class of algorithms.

 # Technical details